 Personal Retirement Planning – a Quick Case Study

-In this case study, Mr and Mrs Brown from Perth were referred to one of our financial advisors by their daughter.
+In this case study, Mr and Mrs Brown were referred to one of our financial advisors in Perth by their daughter.
 They’re both in their early sixties and would like to retire as soon as they possibly can.
 They own the home that they live in, and they also own an investment property – the home they lived in before.
 They currently rent that property out for rental income.

 Mr and Mrs Brown also have an additional Perth property they plan on moving to when their retirement is finalised.
 They’ve got about $500,000 distributed over various superannuation funds, including Gold State Super, as Mr Brown is a government employee, and has been for quite some time.